Impa10r/peerswap-web/README.md

 # Support

 Information about PeerSwap and a link to join our Discord channel is at [PeerSwap.dev](https://peerswap.dev).
 Additionally, there is a [Telegram group](https://t.me/PeerSwapLN) for node runners with PeerSwap.
 Just beware of scammers who may DM you.
-Immediately block and report to Telegram anyone with no Username field!
+Immediately block and report to Telegram anyone with empty Username field.

 # Security Disclosure